NannyML/nannyml/docs/tutorials/performance_calculation/multiclass_performance_calculation/confusion_matrix_calculation.rst

 The fitted :class:`~nannyml.performance_calculation.calculator.PerformanceCalculator` can then be used to calculate realized performance metrics on all data which has target values available with the :meth:`~nannyml.performance_calculation.calculator.PerformanceCalculator.calculate` method.
-NannyML can output a dataframe that contains all the results of the analysis data.
+NannyML can output a dataframe that contains all the results of the monitored data.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Calculating Confusion Matrix - Multiclass Classification.ipynb